htefera/Car-Accident-Analysis/README.md

 # Car Accident Analysis in the UK
 ## Obective
-The goal of the project is to analyze accident hotspots, identify factors that lead to accident causes, and develop a predictive model to identify fatal accidents.
+The goal of the project is to analyze accident hotspots, identify factors that lead to fatal accident, and develop a predictive model to identify fatal accidents.
 Given a dataset containing near half a million records of accidents that occurred between 2012 and 2014 in the UK, the goal was to obtain insights regarding three areas:

 1. Identify the areas in which a large number of accidents occur
 2. Discover the causes related to fatal accidents using Association rules